Fátima Rodríguez

 Fátima Rodríguez (Pontedeume, Galicia, 15 May 1961) is a Spanish Galician writer, and a translator in Galician and Spanish languages.
 She is also a professor at the University of Western Brittany in Brest, France.

 Biography

 Rodríguez studied Romance languages at the University of Santiago de Compostela.
 In France, after completing a Doctorate in Comparative literature, she settled in Toulouse between 1983 and 2008.
 Between 1991 and 1993, she continued her studies with a Master's degree in translation studies at the Autonomous University of Barcelona.
-With travels through Romania and Italy, she completed her training as a Romanist and deepened her knowledge of the contemporary literature of these areas.
+She completed her training as a Romanist through travels in Romania and Italy, where she further specialized in the contemporary literature of these regions.